▶️ Make sure the dependencies are fully installed before running any ArchiveBox commands.

 Click the Favicon under the “Files” column to go to the details page for each link.

-archivebox in), contains the UI HTML and archived data with the structure outlined below.
+archivebox command in), contains the UI HTML and archived data with the structure outlined below.

 I’ve found it takes about an hour to download 1000 articles, and they’ll take up roughly 1GB.Those numbers are from running it single-threaded on my i5 machine with 50mbps down.
 YMMV.